analogdevicesinc/VSCode-Maxim/readme.md

 2. Open your settings with `File > Preferences > Settings`.

-3. Find the `security.workspace.trust` settings (you can paste it into the searchbar), and enable Workspace Trust with the checkbox, as shown below.
+3. Find the `security.workspace.trust` settings (you can copy+paste it into the searchbar), and enable Workspace Trust with the checkbox, as shown below.
 It's also a good idea to set the startup prompt to 'always'.

 ![Workspace Trust Settings Image](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/img/workspaceTrust.JPG)